wangjess/bootyflake-succer/README.md

-# A Funny Quotes Discord Bot!
+# A Silly, Fun, Positive Robot!
 Despite this weird name (Bootyflake-Succer), this friendly robot brings good!
 It emits constant positive impulses (messages) in your Discord server!
 I created this because I use Discord to communicate with my fellow programmer nerd friends, and sometimes we get stressed out.
 What better way to spice up and brighten an internet chat room than with a funny-named, silly robot that actually has practical use?
 Feel free to add this code to your own Discord channel!

 # Commands